Category Archives: Residential Roofing

 What is Spanish Tile Roofing?

-Spanish tile roofing is a highly-sustainable roof material made of terracotta or clay.
+Spanish tile roofing is a highly sustainable roof material made of terracotta or clay.
 Because of its regenerating material, the roofing material typically lasts longer than alternative roofing types.

 Unique Qualities of a Spanish Tile Roof

+Instead, roof installers must lay spanish tiles carefully and deliberately in an interlocking pattern.
 Spanish tile roofs also require an eave enclosure.

-Like most roofing materials, Spanish tiles have convenient and aesthetic advantages such as:
+Like most roofing materials, spanish tiles have convenient and aesthetic advantages such as:

 Energy Efficiency